TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.mime.rst

    Optional *policy* argument defaults to :class:`compat32 <email.policy.Compat32>`.

-   Additional parameters for the :mailheader:`Content-Type` header are taken from the keyword arguments, or passed into the *_params* argument, which is a keyword dictionary.
+   Additional parameters for the :mailheader:`Content-Type` header are taken kutoka the keyword arguments, or passed into the *_params* argument, which is a keyword dictionary.